php-repos/phpkg-documentations/getting-started.md

 }
 ```

-And your `saeghe.config-lock.json` file should be something like:
+And your `saeghe.config-lock.json` file should be something like this:

 ```json
 {